Dry Rot Barrier Paint

 Technical Support for Dry Rot Paint

 All PRS products are supported with Method Statements, Specifications and comprehensive technical support.
 Please ask for our technical department.
-Contact us at: 01626 331351 or help@propertyrepairsystems.co.uk
+Contact us aT: 01626 872886 or help@propertyrepairsystems.co.uk

 Certificate of Product Guarantee for Dry Rot Paint